Sannidhi01/MindfulAI/README.md

 Users can write journal entries.

-The system analyzes sentiment as positive, neutral, or negative using Hugging Face transformer to track emotional trends over time.
+The system analyzes sentiment int the text as positive, neutral, or negative using Hugging Face transformer to track emotional trends over time.

 🧠 3.
 Psychometric Profiling based on a questionnare.